 All UofL faculty, staff, and students and members of the broader public interested in research related to sustainability are encouraged to join us for an on-going series of Sustainability Roundtables.
-We gather several times each semester to share research interests, goals, and projects; hear from sustainability practitioners and those in government; have roundtable discussions about sustainability research; and discuss specific sustainability topics of common interest.
-For an overview of who has been involved in previous sustainability research efforts, explore the UofL Sustainability Research Inventory 2017-2018, or 2012-2015.
+The purpose is to expand each other's horizons and to build capacity and connections for interdisciplinary sustainability research.
+We achieve this by gathering to share research interests, goals, and projects; hear from sustainability practitioners and those in government; have roundtable discussions about sustainability research; and discuss specific sustainability topics of common interest.

-We gather every other week to explore various sustainability challenges that could be addressed through our research efforts, and share ideas about potential projects for collaboration.
+We gather every other week during the fall and spring to explore various sustainability challenges, methods for investigating them, and potential solutions.
 Our Roundtables are open to those from all disciplines, practitioners, and the public at large.
 Please join us!
 For more information, contact Tamara Sluss, 502-852-4040.

 If you would like to give a presentation, or would like to hear a particular speaker, please contact Tamara Sluss.

-Format: 30-40 minute presentation followed by 20-30 minute open discussion.
+Format: 30-40 minute presentation followed by 15-20 minutes of open discussion.
 Please reserve comments until after the speaker has finished the presentation.
-(Projector available in the room).
-Please feel free to bring your lunch!

 Topics: Any and all topics related to sustainability are welcome!
 We also welcome projects or ideas in any stage of development (e.g., dissertations ideas, exploratory projects, and working manuscripts).